gatsbyjs/gatsby/docs/docs/how-to/adding-common-features/adding-forms.md

 Vendors tend to have a JavaScript widget for their forms.

 We've found these forms tend to be extremely heavy, weighing several hundred KB.
 This can often be more than the rest of the page combined, and can delay page load by a full second or two on some devices.
-For pages where conversion is critical, this can be an unacceptable tradeeoff.
+For pages where conversion is critical, this can be an unacceptable trade-off.

 ### Sending data